Steel prices remain quiet in thin trade

-New Delhi, May 9 (PTI) There was no change in the pattern of trading at the local steel markets in the national capital today.
-Prices moved in a narrow range in scattered deals, and finally pegged at last levels.
+New Delhi, Apr 23 (PTI) Steady conditions persisted at the local steel market in the national capital today as prices moved in a narrow range in limited deals and pegged at last levels.

-Traders said sufficient stocks position against limited stocks from construction units, mainly kept steel prices at previous levels.
+Traders said adequate stocks position against scattered deals from construction units kept steel prices steady.

 MS Angle: (50x5) (50x6) Rs 42,000, (40x5) (40x6) Rs 42,800.